PennyLaneAI/pennylane/doc/concepts/autograd_quantum.rst

                        = & \frac{1}{2\sinh(s)}\left[f(y; r+s) - f(y; r-s)\right].
    \end{align}

 .. note:: For simplicity of the discussion, we have set the phase angle of the Squeezing gate to be zero.
 In the general case, Squeezing is a two-parameter gate, containing a squeezing magnitude and a squeezing angle.
-However, we can always decompose the two-parameter form into Squeezing gate like the one above, followed by a Rotation gate.
+However, we can always decompose the two-parameter form into a Squeezing gate like the one above, followed by a Rotation gate.

 .. _Theano: https://github.com/Theano/Theano
 .. _Autograd: https://github.com/HIPS/autograd